 All teachers and support staff who work with the pupil will be aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.
-Cam Woodfield Junior School will use intervention records to record progress over time.
+Cam Woodfield Junior School will use intervention records on INSIGHT to record and track progress over time.